 - The best unlocked phones for those skipping carriers

-Of course, there's no such thing as a perfectly waterproof phone.
+Of course, even the best waterproof phones are completely immune to water damage.
 Every device on this list — and, indeed, every smartphone you can buy today that is considered water resistant — has some IP rating attached to it, that conveys a degree of ingress protection.
-The first digital in an IP rating with dust protection — a "6" means the phone is dust tight, which is standard these days — whereas the second pertains to liquids.
+The first digit in an IP rating with dust protection — a "6" means the phone is dust tight, which is standard these days — whereas the second pertains to liquids.
 You'll want to look for at least a "7" to connote water resistance.
 Anything below that might mean the device can withstand water sprays and splashes, but not immersion.

 All the latest flagships from Apple and Samsung are water resistant, including the newly released Galaxy S21 lineup.
 In the case of other manufacturers, it's a bit of a mixed bag, where only certain models pass the test.
 Nevertheless, one of the options on our list of the best waterproof phones is bound to suit your needs.
 Read on for our top picks across all makes and models at every price.

 Any of Apple's iPhone 12 models would be the best choices if water-resistance is high on your list, but we think the iPhone 12 Pro Max is the best waterproof phone you can get, not just because of its ability to withstand dunks in water, but because it's one of the best phones overall.
 The iPhone 12 is a good alternative if you don't want to pay top dollar for your iPhone.

 The latest models from Samsung and Google — from the Galaxy S21 Ultra, Note 20 Ultra and Galaxy S20 FE to the Pixel 5 — have been built to that 5-foot spec, which technically qualifies for IP68.
 That means submersion protection in more than 1 meter of water — the official depth can vary from phone to phone.
 IP67 is anything up to and including 1 meter.